giantswarm/docs/src/content/ui-api/kubectl-gs/get-appcatalogs.md

 ### Get specific appcatalog

-When used with an appcatalog name as additional argument, the command will show the latest available version of each app in the catalog according to [semantic versioning](https://semver.org/).
+When used with an App Catalog name as additional argument, the command will show the latest available version of each App in the catalog according to [semantic versioning](https://semver.org/).

 Example: